-The GDPR is already a complicated area for many, and most people we talk to feel overwhelmed.
+The GDPR is already a complicated area for many, and most people feel overwhelmed.
 They’re not sure what to do, in which order, and when it’s good enough – for their kind of business.
 They’re often also worried about the price of getting help.

-The first thing we recommend is to visit the website of their national data authority.
+Also visit the website of your national data protection authority (DPA).
 All you need to know about the GDPR, can usually be found there.
+Free of charge.

 You just have to dedicate time, and be patient (if you're going to do this on your own).
 Unfortunately, many still struggle to understand exactly what to do, even after spending hours reading about the GDPR.